hpdobrica/digital-garden-public/Book - Site Reliability Engineering.md

 ### 1 - Introduction

-- appolo 8, understanding of system does not prevent human error
+- Apollo 8, understanding of system does not prevent human error
 - hope is not a strategy
 - important skills Unix system internals and l1-l3 networking
 - do work of ops, with skills of software engineers, automate everything